Overview

 If your baby’s blood glucose is low

-If the blood glucose is low, your baby should feed as soon as possible and get skin-to-skin contact.
+If your baby's blood glucose is low, they should feed as soon as possible and get skin-to-skin contact.

-If you are breastfeeding and your baby does not breastfeed straight away, a member of staff will check your baby to work out why.
-If they are happy that your baby is well, they will support you to hand express your milk and give it by oral syringe, finger or cup.
+If you're breastfeeding and your baby does not breastfeed straight away, we'll check your baby to find out why.
+If your baby is well, we'll support you to hand express your milk and give it by oral syringe, finger or cup.

 Urgent treatment

-We might need to transfer your baby to the neonatal unit in Evelina until your baby’s blood glucose is stable.
+We might need to transfer your baby to the neonatal unit in Evelina London Children's Hospital until your baby’s blood glucose level is stable.

 How you can care for your baby